Vidhya15-cyber/tensorflow-fundamentals/README.md

-# 🥔 Potato Leaf Disease Classification
+ # 🧠 TensorFlow Fundamentals

 ## 📌 Overview

-Potato Leaf Disease Classification is a deep learning project that identifies diseases in potato leaves using Convolutional Neural Networks (CNN).
-The model classifies leaf images into different disease categories, helping support early disease detection and improved crop management.
+This repository contains hands-on exercises and examples covering the fundamental concepts of TensorFlow.
+It is designed to build a strong foundation in deep learning by exploring tensors, variables, tensor operations, reshaping, slicing, and other core TensorFlow functionalities.

 ---

-## ✨ Features
+## ✨ Topics Covered

-- 🥔 Potato leaf disease classification
-- 🧠 CNN-based deep learning model
+- Introduction to TensorFlow
+- Creating Tensors
+- Tensor Data Types
-- 📷 Image preprocessing and augmentation
+- Tensor Shapes and Dimensions
+- Tensor Operations
+- Tensor Reshaping
+- Tensor Slicing
-- 📊 Model training and evaluation
+- Variables and Constants
-- 🎯 Predict disease categories from leaf images
-- 🌱 Supports smart agriculture applications
+- Type Casting
+- Basic Deep Learning Concepts

 ---